kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-and-secure-workload-with-certificate.md

    EOF
    ```

-4. Create AuthorizationPolicy that will verify if the request contains a new client certificate:
+4. Create AuthorizationPolicy that verifies if the request contains a new client certificate:
    ```bash
    cat <<EOF | kubectl apply -f -
    apiVersion: security.istio.io/v1beta1